 - Field name: choose a name that easily defines which kind of data the field contains

-- Default value*: is used when a message is sent, if the field is inserted into the message as a dynamic field.
+- Default value: you can set a default value: whenever a new recipient is added, the field will be populated with the default value, if any*: is used when a message is sent, if the field is inserted into the message as a dynamic field.
 If the field is empty for one or more recipients, the default value is used when the message is sent out to those recipients.